In Other Words Feminist Community Center

 In Other Words Feminist Community Center was an independent non-profit feminist bookstore, community center and events space in Portland, Oregon.
 Its mission statement read: "In Other Words inspires and cultivates feminist community, nurturing social justice."
 Founded in 1993, it closed in 2018.

 Early years

 The center was founded as In Other Words Women's Books and Resources in 1993 by Johanna Brenner, the Women's Studies program coordinator at Portland State University at that time, along with Kathryn Tetrick, and Catherine Sameh.
 The trio opened the store in response to the closure of Portland's only other feminist bookstore, A Woman's Space.
 The original storefront was located in the heart of the Hawthorne District, and advertised itself as a "gathering place for all women and their friends, a community space where anyone can discover the rich world of women's literature, culture and community."

+According to the Wall Street Journal, the bookstore was financially supported by an exclusive contract to sell textbooks for PSU’s women’s studies courses.
+In 2010, following the passage of legislation which required schools to disclose textbook information during class registration, PSU terminated the contract.
+Within a year, the store was more than $18,000 in debt.

 NE Killingsworth

 In February 2006 the store relocated to Northeast Portland near Alberta Street.
 Unable to afford the rising rent on Hawthorne, the organization worked out an agreement to use a space on NE Killingsworth Street owned by the Albina Women's League.
 The location had previously been home to the Albina Art Center, an organization aimed at "discovering and developing the intellectual and cultural resources of the area," and had historically been a black neighborhood.
 This move raised many concerns about gentrification and white feminism.